tristin-terry/pwrstat-exporter/README.md

   - targets:
     - localhost:10100
 ```
+* A sample Grafana dashboard is available at `/grafana/export.json`
-* optionally set it up as a service by creating `/etc/systemd/system/pwrstat-exporter.service`:
+* Optionally set it up as a service by creating `/etc/systemd/system/pwrstat-exporter.service`:
 ```
 [Unit]
 Description=Pwrstat Exporter